 Our Company Formation Solicitors do more than provide legal advice – we act as your long-term partner, identifying opportunities, managing risk, and negotiating key contractual points.

-We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective employment law advice and representation.
-Our years of experience in company law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel , accountants, surveyors, and valuers who will, when needed, bring additional support to our Corporate Law Department.
+Based in our Coventry city centre offices, we are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective employment law advice and representation.
+Our solicitors have years of experience in company law which means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel , accountants, surveyors, and valuers who will, when needed, bring additional support to our Corporate Law Department.
 As a multi-disciplinary practice, our Company Formation Solicitors can also draw on in-house expertise from our Employment Law Solicitors, Disputes Resolution department, and Commercial Property team to provide advice and representation should you require it at any stage of your business journey.

 Below we answer some common FAQs about company formations.